What is the Annual Report?

 This link will only work if you know and have access to the email address linked to your customer account.
 We will send you an email with the list of Login Names registered on this email address.

 Important: If you do not receive an email from us, you may not have provided the correct email address linked to your customer account.

 If you cannot remember your login details and/or you cannot access the email address linked to your customer account, you will need to create a new user account by clicking on Create Account link.
 You do not need to be a trustee to be an authorised filer and it is open to anyone the charity wishes to submit filings or information on their behalf including external persons or organisations.

 An email will then be sent to the email address you have provided.
 This email contains a verification link.

 When you have verified your new customer account, you should file an Authorised Filer form to access your charity’s account.
-This step-by-step guide will assist you in competing the authorised filer form

 Once logged in to your new customer account, click on New Filing.